raphaelsulzer/compod/README.md

 # :bricks: Installation

-Simply clone the repository and install in a new conda environment using pip:
+Clone the repository and install COMPOD as a python package in a new conda environment following the steps below:

 ```
 git clone https://github.com/raphaelsulzer/compod.git